-Let us consider the set D of diagonals that go from vertex 0 to one of the vertices of the region $R_0$ , except the two vertices that are neighbours of 0.
-These diagonals are inside the region $R_0$ and therefore do not belong to Q. The ends of these diagonals receive every label from 0 to m-2 exactly once in clockwise order, and therefore never get the label m-1.
-Note that the ends of the initial diagonal are labelled by m-1.
+Let us consider the set D of diagonals that go from vertex 0 to one of the vertices of the region R_0 , except the two vertices that are neighbors of 0.
+These diagonals are inside the region R_0 and therefore do not belong to Q. The extremities of these diagonals receive exactly once every label from 0 to m-2 in clockwise order, and therefore never get the label m-1.
+Note that the extremities of the initial diagonal are labeled by m-1.

-We now show by induction downward from Q that, for every $Q' \in [Q_0, Q]$ , the diagonals in D do not belong to Q' and do not cross any diagonal of Q'.
+Let us show by induction downward from Q that for every $Q' \in [Q_0, Q]$, the diagonals in D do not belong to Q' and do not cross any diagonal of Q'.
 This is clear for Q. The effect of a down flip is to replace a diagonal by an initial diagonal.
-This initial diagonal is not in D and does not cross any diagonal in Q, because the labelling of its end is m-1.
+This initial diagonal is not in D and does not cross any diagonal in Q, because of the labeling of its extremity is m-1.

-We can therefore cut along the diagonals in D. Replacement of every block but a fixed one by a trivial block gives a map to an initial-final interval of width 1.
-Taking the product of all these maps, we obtain the desired isomorphism.
+One can therefore cut along the diagonals in D. Replacing every block but a fixed one by a trivial block gives a map to an initial-final interval of width 1.
+Taking the product of all these maps gives the desired isomorphism.

 Proposition 12.
-The number of elements covered by the maximum in an initial-final interval $[Q_0, Q]$ is the width of Q.

-Proof.
-In the proof of Lemma 1, it was shown that, in every polygon of Q minus $R_0$ , there is exactly one initial diagonal d that crosses just one diagonal d' of Q. The set of diagonals of Q that can be flipped down in the poset is exactly the collection of these d', and their number is therefore the width of Q.
+The number of elements covered by the maximum in a initialfinal interval $[Q_0, Q]$ is the width of Q. Proof.
+In the proof of Lemma 1, it was shown that in every polygon of Q minus R_0 , there is exactly one initial diagonal d that cross just one diagonal d' of Q. The set of diagonals of Q that can be flipped down in the poset is exactly the collection of these d', and their number is therefore the width of Q.